mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Utility method to override the intergrator's spp value with the one received at runtime in `render`/`render_backward`/`render_forward`.

-        The runtime value is overriden only if it is 0 and if the integrator has defined a spp value.
-If the integrator hasn't defined a value, the sampler's spp is used.
+        Priority order:
+        1. If the integrator's spp is explicitly disabled (set to 0), use 0 regardless of runtime_spp.
+        2. Otherwise, prefer the runtime_spp value.
+        3. If runtime_spp is 0:
+            - Use integrator_spp if it is defined (not None).
+            - Otherwise, fall back to sampler_spp.

-        Parameter ``integrator_spp`` (int):
+        Parameter ``integrator_spp`` (Optional[int]):
             *no description available*

         Parameter ``runtime_spp`` (int):